Jasonqian123/GoogleMerchAnalysis/README.md

 ![Google Merchandise Analysis Overview](https://github.com/Jasonqian123/GoogleMerchAnalysis/blob/main/googlemerch.png?raw=true)

 ## **Project Overview**
 The project analyzes key performance metrics and user behavior for the Google Merchandise Store.
-By focusing on acquisition, engagement, funnel visualization, and path analysis, It aim to provide strategies to increase user retention and conversions.
+By focusing on acquisition, engagement, funnel visualization, and path analysis, It aims to provide strategies to increase user retention and conversions.

 - **Acquisition Analysis: Identify which channels drive the most traffic and conversions**
 - **Engagement Analysis: Understand how people behave on the site and which page they land on most.**